 A. No, these types of high strength synthetic ropes are not recommended for D-L winches.
 These ropes are extremely slippery and pose a high risk of severely damaging the winch’s reel and ultimately the winch as a whole.

 A. The term “two-way ratchet” is often misunderstood.
 All it means is that, prior to using the winch the first time, the user can choose which direction to wind the line onto the reel.
 Once that’s done, the extra ratchet position serves no purpose.
 Because of this, we developed and patented a reversible ratchet that is easier to use, but performs the same function.
-The ratchet pawl is installed with the assumption that cable will wind off the top of the reel (which is true in almost all cases), but it can be easily removed, turned around, and re-installed to allow cable to come off the bottom if needed.
+The ratchet pawl is installed with the assumption that cable will wind off the top of the reel (which is true in almost all cases), but it can be easily removed, turned around, and re-installed to allow cable to come off the bottom of the reel if needed.

 A. A brake, worm gear, or electric winch is well suited for this application; however, once in position, the load must be secured by additional safety lines.

 D-L Tongue Jacks